Ectopic Pregnancy Diagnosis

 Urinary pregnancy tests

 The first, useful basic test is a urinary pregnancy test.
 These tests check for human Chorionic Gonadotropin (hCG), a pregnancy hormone produced by a fertilised egg after conception.
-Urinary pregnancy tests can sometimes produce a negative result in pregnancy, because the hormone level is not yet high enough.
+Urinary pregnancy tests can sometimes produce a negative result in pregnancy because the human Chorionic Gonadotropin hormone level is not yet high enough.
+A positive pregnancy test would usually show if human Chorionic Gonadotropin levels are elevated.

-Whether you have a positive urinary pregnancy test or not, if you have ectopic pregnancy symptoms, good practice would be to speak to your local general practitioner or early pregnancy assessment unit (EPAU).
-If they decide an ultrasound scan is appropriate, this will be arranged within 24 hours.
+Whether you have a positive pregnancy test or not, if you have ectopic pregnancy symptoms, it is recommended to speak to your local doctor (GP) or early pregnancy assessment unit (EPAU).
+If they decide an ultrasound scan (ultrasonography) is appropriate, this will be arranged within 24 hours.
 It is likely that a transvaginal (internal) ultrasound scan will be required, where a specialised probe is placed into the vagina to get a more detailed look at the reproductive organs.
 A transvaginal ultrasound scan is safe in pregnancy.

-If during the scan a pregnancy – that is a gestation (pregnancy) sac, a foetal pole and a beating heart – can be seen in the uterus (womb), the chance of a coexisting ectopic pregnancy, whilst possible, is rare.
-Nonetheless a complete check will be performed with every scan.
+If during the scan a pregnancy – that is a gestation (pregnancy) sac, a foetal pole and a beating heart – can be seen in the uterus (womb), the chance of a coexisting ectopic pregnancy, whilst possible is rare (heterotopic pregnancy).
+Nonetheless, a complete check will be performed with every ultrasound scan.

-If a pregnancy is seen in the uterus, bleeding may be due to implantation and development of the fertilised egg during a healthy pregnancy, or a sign of an impending miscarriage.
-Pain may be caused by a normal, healthy corpus luteum cyst, which forms on the ovary after every ovulation, swelling to cause pain.
-Changes to the bowel and bladder may be attributed to hormonal changes, causing you to pass urine (wee) more often and possibly even be a little constipated (hard to open the bowels to have a poo).
+If pregnancy is seen in the uterus, vaginal bleeding may be due to implantation and development of the fertilised egg during a healthy pregnancy, or a sign of an impending miscarriage.
+Pelvic pain may be caused by a normal, healthy corpus luteum cyst, which forms on the ovary after every ovulation, swelling to cause pain.
+Changes to the bowel and bladder may be attributed to changes in hormones, causing you to pass urine (wee) more often and possibly even be a little constipated (hard to open the bowels to have a poo).

-If a pregnancy cannot be seen in the uterus but there is evidence of internal bleeding and/or a swelling in the approximate location of the Fallopian tubes, your doctor will likely suspect an ectopic pregnancy.
-An initial transvaginal scan will detect over 70% of ectopic pregnancies, and most ectopic pregnancies will be seen as an area of pregnancy tissue, with or without a gestation (pregnancy) sac, a foetal pole or a beating heart that is not correctly placed in the uterus.
+If a pregnancy cannot be seen in the uterus, but there is evidence of internal bleeding and/or swelling in the approximate location of the Fallopian tubes (tubal pregnancy), your doctor will likely suspect a risk of ectopic pregnancy.
+An initial transvaginal scan will detect over 70% of ectopic pregnancies, and most ectopic pregnancies will be seen as an area of pregnancy tissue, with or without a gestational sac, a fetal pole or a beating heart that is not correctly placed in the uterus.

 Pregnancy of Unknown Location (PUL)

 The reason for this is that until the location of the pregnancy is known with certainty, or the hormone levels have decreased to below pregnancy levels, there is a risk of complications associated with an ectopic pregnancy which has not yet been identified.
-For every 100 pregnancies initially classified as a PUL, approximately 12 will subsequently be ectopic.
+For every 100 pregnancies initially classified as a PUL, approximately 12 will subsequently receive an ectopic pregnancy diagnosis.
 Importantly, of these 12, some will not need any treatment.
 Your doctors will discuss the possible treatment options with you.

 All PUL will be followed up until a final early pregnancy location is confirmed as ectopic, or within the uterine cavity.
 Sometimes a location cannot be confirmed, which is why the hormone level tests may continue for a little longer.

-The hormone hCG is produced during pregnancy by the early developing placenta regardless of where the pregnancy is.
-HCG can first be detected by a blood test approximately 11 days after conception and, in a healthy pregnancy, will typically increase during the first 8 to 11 weeks of pregnancy, then fall or level off for the remainder of the pregnancy.
+The hormone hCG is produced during early pregnancy as soon as the body detects that a fertilised egg is present in the body, It is produced by the developing placenta regardless of where the pregnancy is. hCG levels can first be detected by a blood test approximately 11 days after conception and, in a healthy pregnancy, will typically increase during the first 8 to 11 weeks of pregnancy (first trimester), then fall or level off for the remainder of the pregnancy.
 It is hCG that leads to the ‘morning sickness’ some experience in early pregnancy.

 Progesterone is the hormone made by the corpus luteum cyst, which forms on the ovary after every ovulation.
 If not pregnant, progesterone is only made for two weeks, after which the corpus luteum disappears, a period starts, and a new cycle begins.
-In pregnancy, this cyst is encouraged to remain and continue releasing progesterone for the first 13 weeks of pregnancy.
+In pregnancy, this cyst is encouraged to remain and continue releasing progesterone for the first 13 weeks of early pregnancy (first trimester).

-High progesterone and a normally rising hCG results are associated with a pregnancy that is still present, even if it is not visible on a scan.
-In this situation, the pregnancy most likely to be in the correct place in the uterus.
+High progesterone and normally rising hCG results are associated with a pregnancy that is still present, even if it is not visible on a scan.
+In this situation, the pregnancy is most likely to be in the correct place in the uterus.
 Occasionally, however, the hCG levels rise suboptimally, and this can indicate the development of an ectopic pregnancy.
-The doctor caring for you will interpret these results in order to plan the next steps of your care safely.
+The doctor caring for you will interpret these results in order to plan the treatment options and next steps of your care safely.

 Read The EPT’s gold standard of care statement